 For some inexplicable reason, it’s 540 millimeters long.
-This isn’t unreasonable, but at over half a meter, or almost two feet if you will, there’s bound to be an excessive amount of cable that’s just there to dangle around.
+This isn’t unreasonable, but at over half a meter, or almost two feet if you will, there’s bound to be an excessive amount of cable dangling around.
 Truth be told, you do get a couple of cable clips that you can use to stack the excess cable, but it’s far from an elegant solution.
 At least it’s tangle-resistant.

 The cable also sports a neat in-line controller near the right earbud that has a microphone and three buttons for taking, ending, and rejecting calls, controlling volume, switching between songs, and, of course, turning the headphones on and off.

-If you’ve owned a Bluebud X then you pretty much know what to expect regarding sound quality.
+If you’ve owned a Bluebud X, then you know what to expect regarding sound quality.
 Little if anything was changed here, but this is a good thing.
 The signature sound manages to stay clear throughout without being flat.

-The signal is also amazing, easily connecting at 30 feet.
-As long as your phone is in your pocket or stationed nearby. shouldn’t have any problems with interference even when jumping around in the gym.
+The signal is also fantastic, easily connecting at 30 feet.
+As long as your phone is in your pocket or stationed nearby, you shouldn’t have any problems with interference, even when jumping around in the gym.

 What makes the Jaybird X2 the best wireless sports headphones isn’t the sound quality, although it’s definitely present.
 It’s not the incredible battery life and durability either, although they don’t hurt.
 Nor is it the length to which the folk at Jaybird went to ensure that these headphones will snugly fit as many ears as possible.

 The Jaybird X2 had all of these things even back when it launched at $200.
-They were expensive sports headphones, although the price was justified from the start.
+They were expensive sports headphones, although the price was justified initially.
 But the fact that you can buy them now for almost half that price really does make them the best and most cost-efficient wireless headphones for exercising.